Kao Challengers

 Kao Challengers is an action-adventure video game featuring Kao the Kangaroo developed by Tate Interactive and published by Atari Europe.
-Challengers is an enhanced remake of Kao the Kangaroo: Round 2, released a year earlier in Europe.
+Challengers is an enhanced port of Kao the Kangaroo: Round 2, released a year earlier in Europe.

 Plot

 Kao Challengers has the same storyline as Kao the Kangaroo: Round 2.

 Gameplay

 The game contains over 20 levels in 5 worlds which have their own unique environment.
 There are also some bonus levels included.
 In the levels there are over 30 enemies with 7 fighting techniques.
 Enemies all have their own different personalities which can easily be recognised from the way they attack and defend.
 Kao can do many actions such as flying, throwing boomerangs, cones and other objects, swimming and skating.
 Cut scenes explain the story as the player progresses through the levels to help and guide them.
 Vehicles can be driven which include a snowboard, catapult, pelican, water barrel and motor boat.
 There is also a multiplayer mode where players can use 15 different weapons including bombs, fire flamer and a magneto.
 A lot of special effects have been put into the game such as motion blur and blending to make it a graphically enjoyable video game.